-'''

-sudo git clone https://android.googlesource.com/platform/prebuilts/clang/host/linux-x86 /opt/
+''' sudo git clone https://android.googlesource.com/platform/ prebuilts/clang/host/linux-x86 -b android-13.0.0_r0.4 --depth=1 /opt/ prebuilt-android-clang export CLANG_PATH=/opt/prebuilt-android-clang '''

-prebuilt-android-clang -b master

-cd /opt/prebuilt-android-clang

-sudo git checkout bceb7274dda5bb587a5473058bd9f52e678dde98

-export CLANG_PATH=/opt/prebuilt-android-clang

-'''

 The final export command can be added to /etc/profile.
-When the host boots up, AARCH64\GCC\CROSS\COMPILE and CLANG PATH are set and can be directly used.
+When the host boots up, AARCH64 GCC CROSS COMPILE and CLANG PATH are set and can be directly used.

 2. Prepare the build environment for the Arm Cortex-M4 image.
 Download the GCC tool chain from the Arm Developers GNU-RM Downloads page.
 It is recommended to download the 7-2018-q2-update version.
 Extract it to your installation directory, for example, /opt.
-Then, export a variable named ARMGCC DIR to point to the tool as follows:
+Then, export a variable named ARMGCC\DIR to point to the tool as follows: